 “Excellent workshop.
 Very useful” - Physics/Maths teacher, 6th Form

 Groups of Year 12 students visit us regularly to find out what connects their sixth-form studies, our courses, and real-world electrical and electronic engineering.
 At our Discover Day workshop in July 2016, students explored the next generation of miniaturised electronics – ‘wearables’.
 Most familiar as wristbands for fitness tracking, these smart devices represent a major advance in body monitoring for personalised healthcare.
 In December 2016, sixth-form visitors discovered how to make a DIY metal detector.
-The next Discover Day will be 6th December 2017.
+The next Discover Day will be in July 2018.

 It's about intelligent, digital health